Net-Mist/style-transfer-tf2/Readme.md

 ## Training adaptive style transfer

-Content images used for training: [Places365-Standard high-res train images (105GB).](http://data.csail.mit.edu/places/places365/train_large_places365standard.tar)
+- Content images used for training: [Places365-Standard high-res train images (105GB).](http://data.csail.mit.edu/places/places365/train_large_places365standard.tar)
+- The research team that releases the adaptive style transfer paper also releases style image on [their owncloud](https://hcicloud.iwr.uni-heidelberg.de/index.php/s/NcJj2oLBTYuT1tf)

 ### Start docker
 If you want to use docker for the training, a solution is to run the docker-compose `style-transfer` app.
 For training you need to specified 3 environments variables :